 Holiday planning is expected to take place earlier than ever.
 What does this mean?
-Online stores must be prepared for an historic holiday season.
-It is crucial that your brand reaches your audience before the competition.
+Online stores must be prepared for a historic holiday season.
+Your brand must reach your audience before the competition.
 This will ensure that your product is the first choice for your customers when they are ready to buy.

 In the past, holiday shoppers started planning in September.
 However, Pinterest users began to save and search for holidays in April.
 Only April saw 77% more holiday pins than the previous year.

 2021 is already a record-breaking year, and consumers are eager for the warmth of the holiday season.
 We will show you how to prepare for the holiday season that is yet to come.

 SEO is focused on long-term strategies to rank high for relevant keywords.
 There is no secret to instantly doubling your organic search traffic.
 However, it is possible to prepare now for optimizing keywords that are relevant all year and especially for holiday search traffic.

 To be the best holiday SEO expert, there are three things that you need to do from July to October.

 - Monitor and optimize page speed